glassroom/heinsen_tree/README.md

 ## How Does it Work?

 `ClassTree` is a PyTorch module implementing the methods we propose in our paper.
-These methods are algebraically expressible as tensor transformations that common software frameworks for machine learning, like PyTorch, can execute efficiently, particularly in hardware accelerators like GPUs and TPUs, incurring negligible computation and only modest fixed memory consumption over the footprint of data.
+These methods are algebraically expressible as tensor transformations that common software frameworks for machine learning, like PyTorch, execute efficiently, particularly in hardware accelerators like GPUs and TPUs.
 Our methods enable efficient hierarchical classification in parallel.
+For details, see our paper.

 ## Tips for Training and Inference